N5ZY Co-Pilot: VHF Contest Automation for Rovers

 - Dedicated hotspot (Verizon Jetpack, T-Mobile, etc.) – Separate data plan

-- Starlink Mini – Works anywhere with sky view, no cell coverage needed
+- Starlink Mini – Works anywhere with sky view, no cell coverage needed!

 I use a Starlink Mini which works great in rural areas where cell coverage is spotty.
 I believe data usage is minimal – PSK Reporter and APRS-IS together use less than 500MB over a contest weekend..
 Starlink does consume some battery power however!
+With Starlink mini however my phone isn’t overheating running maps, GPS Logger, Grid Square Locator, and being used as a telephone.

 What’s Next